Donald Trump strikes terribly at his Los Angeles golf course - ExBulletin

 CLICK HERE FOR MORE SPORTS COVERAGE AT FOXNEWS.COM

-Former President Donald Trump plays a tee shot during the pro-am prior to the LIV Golf Invitational – DC at Trump National Golf Club on May 25, 2023 in Sterling, Virginia.
-(Rob Carr/Getty Images)

-“Trumps is shooting right now.
-Let’s see if he can hit the green,” said the man taking the video.
-He did not touch the green.
+“Trump is shooting right now.
+Let’s see if he can hit the green,” says the man taking the video.
+He didn’t hit the green.

 “Oh, he planted it.”